 The success story of “Purpose Tea”

 Chi Nguyen - a Vietnamese woman, immigrated to the US in 1978 with her family, grew up in Grand Prairie/Texas (USA).
-After graduating from college, Chi Nguyen worked as an executive director for a brand strategy company for many years, before founding “Purpose Tea”.
+After graduating from university, Chi Nguyen worked as an executive director for a brand strategy company for many years, before founding “Purpose Tea”.

-Initially, Chi Nguyen did not focus on a specific product, with a very simple business mindset: “I am not too concerned about what the company sells.
+Initially, Chi Nguyen did not focus on a specific product, with a very simple business mindset: “I am not too concerned with what the company sells.
 We have so many things in this world.
 For me, the important thing is to have a profitable business.”

 Chi Nguyen’s search for the ideal tea for her startup took her to Kenya, “because it’s the third-largest region in the world for smallholder farms.”
 That’s where she stumbled upon purple tea and the impoverished women who work in its production.

-Chi Nguyen's Dallas-based startup now sells bottled and ready-to-drink purple tea products sourced from Kenya.
+Chi Nguyen's Dallas-based startup now sells bottled and ready-to-drink purple tea products, sourced from Kenya.

 Recently, Chi Nguyen’s brand and mission have gained a lot of buzz.
 In August 2023, Chi Nguyen was one of the winners of the Dallas regional round of the “TiE Women Global Pitch 2023” competition.